 The EEA 1979 Act and consumer protection laws –

-- The Act also provides a minimum standard and behavioral guidelines, where it covers the duties of an estate agent and the third parties involved like handling contractual paper, money, providing details of the business and terms of contracts.
+The Act also provides a minimum standard and behavioral guidelines, covering the duties of an estate agent and the third parties involved, like handling contractual paper and money and providing details of the business and terms of contracts.

-- The Act covers the duties of the estate agent to provide information to clients where they declare a personal interest rate in a transaction and ways to how they need to handle negotiations and keep the records of the offer in papers.
+The Act covers the estate agent's duties to provide clients with information when they declare a personal interest rate in a transaction and how they need to handle negotiations and keep the records of the offer in papers.

-- It involves the ways to handle the money of the buyer and take care of insurance schemes which are needed to cover the liabilities arising out of the estate agency business.
+It involves handling the buyer's money and taking care of insurance schemes needed to cover the liabilities arising from the estate agency business.
 It also includes estate agency redress schemes.

 If a person engages in such activities or is likely to be engaging in estate agency work, he is expected to do the following –

 He may have to send out property particulars and arrange a viewing for the buyers.